qceka88/Fuel-Calculator-Tkinter-Project/README.md

 ![img.png](replit_shot.png)

-This small project is part from my education in [SoftUni](https://softuni.bg/), [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)
+This small project is not a part from my education in [SoftUni](https://softuni.bg/), [Programming Fundamentals with Python - September2022](https://softuni.bg/trainings/3840/programming-fundamentals-with-python-september-2022)
+But is the path to learn programming and Python.
 In generally this  calculator use data from web site.

 For output data calculator use a user input data for Fuel Type, Average Consumtion of